hotwax/oms-documentation/troubleshooting/hotwax/bopis/notifications.md

 - **Windows:** [Change Notification Settings on Windows](https://support.microsoft.com/en-us/windows/change-notification-settings-in-windows-10-ddcbbcd4-0a02-6584-7a4e-294e1c0e7a46)

-## 6. Handle Missing Reminder Notifications
+## Scenario 2:  Not Receiving Reminder Notifications

 If you are not receiving reminder notifications, follow these steps to check the configuration of the `Open BOPIS Order Notifications` job in the Job Manager app's Fulfillment category: